ibrahima/cse30/disc1/disc1.md

 - `list *linenumber*` prints the code around the line number or at the start of a function
 - `print *expression*` prints the value of an expression
     - Can print variables, arrays, memory addresses, 2+2, etc.
+- `layout split` gives a really nice view of assembly code (useful later)

 # Turning in homework

 ## turnin
-- (optional) `scp` your files onto `ieng6.ucsd.edu` if you worked elsewhere (necessary for PA2 and PA3)
+- (optional) `scp` your files onto `ieng6.ucsd.edu` if you worked elsewhere
-    - For PA1, it's easiest to just do it from ieng6
 - `ssh` into `ieng6.ucsd.edu`
 - Create a tar file containing all your homework files
     - `tar czf hw1.tar.gz hw1/`
-- Submit using the turnin command: `turnin hw1.tar.gz`
+- Submit using the turnin command: `turnin hw1.tar.gz -p hw1`
 - Submitting again will override the previous submission
+- We might create a streamlined script so that you don't have to remember these details